Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-Stereum/README.md

 # Setup Validator for Gnosis Chain

-Now that you have set up and configured your stereum on your dedicated machine, it’s time to set up your validator so that you can start validating for Gnosis.
+Now that you have set up and configured your Stereum on your dedicated machine, it’s time to set up your validator so that you can start validating for Gnosis.

 ## Step 1: Generate Validator Keys